b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### PHARATE, V. ###

+* Pharate, Vidula Hemant (2021).
+'Identity of Shailusha: Curious Case of Myth Formation and Pancharatra Propagation in the Kashmir Region: With Special Reference to the Vishnudharmottara Purana' (pp. 61–76) in Joshi, Sachchidanand; Sarkar, Radha Banerjee & Sengupta, Kuntala (eds.). *Kalakalpa: IGNCA Journal of Arts*, Vol. 5, No 2, Besant Pachami, 2021.
+New Delhi, India: Indira Gandhi National Centre for the Arts (Sachchidanand Joshi).
+Source: https://archive.org/details/pharate-v.-h.-2021.-identity-of-shailusha-curious-case-of-myth-formation-panchar (accessed: Tuesday, August 27, 2024)

+**Purport:**<br>
+...

+### PHUNTSHO, K. ###

+* Phuntsho, Karma (2005).
+'Mipham's Dialectics and the Debates on Emptiness: To Be, Not to Be or Neither'.
+RoutledgeCurzon Critical Studies in Buddhism series.
+Taylor & Francis e-Library edition.
+Milton Park, Abingdon, Oxon, England, U. K.: RoutledgeCurzon (an imprint of the Taylor & Francis Group).
+ISBN 0203085914 (ebook).
+Source: https://archive.org/details/phuntsho-karma-2005.-miphams-dialectics-the-debates-on-emptiness-to-be-not-to-be-or-neither (accessed: Thursday, July 25, 2024)

+**Purport:**<br>
+...

 ### P.I., A. ###

 * P.I., Ajithan \[Malayalam: അജിതൻ. പി. ഐ.; IAST: Ajitan, Pi.
 Ai.]
 (2014).
 ‘The Ritualistic Tradition of Tantra in Kerala: A Study on its Characteristic Features and Transmission’.
 Department of Sanskrit Sahitya.
 Faculty of Sanskrit Literature.
 Ph.D.
 Thesis.
 (Note: The name ‘Ajithan’ is a common male given-name in Kerala.
 The initials likely denote his family name.).
 Kalady, Kerala, India: Sree Sankaracharya University of Sanskrit (SSUS).
 Source: https://archive.org/details/p.-i.-ajithan-2014.-ritualistic-tradition-of-tantra-in-kerala-a-study-on-its-cha (accessed: Friday, August 16, 2024)